pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 "The Knights of Kindness," she continued, "we should name ourselves.
 The Knights of Kindness are the divine foes of the Four Horsemen of the Apocalypse."
 I recalled the chess pieces in my wooden box—I collected them all back, the broken knight painstakingly glued back together.
 The verse echoed in my mind.
 He healeth the broken in heart, and bindeth up their wounds.

-"Let me show you something," I invited her to look at the inside of my box.
-I showed her a collection of cropped newspaper pieces and printed documents; it started with the accident of a couple in Vienna; Rafael and Sophie Weber, my parents.
-Anything related to the driver who caused the accident.
-Anything related to the police officers who worked on the case.
-Anything related to the forensic doctors who worked on the autopsy.
-A tree of information spanned from the accident.
+"Let me show you something," I said, opening the box to reveal its hidden contents; a sprawling web of cropped newspaper clippings and printed documents laid before her, tracing back to the tragic accident in Vienna—the deaths of Rafael and Sophie Weber, my parents.
+Every scrap was meticulously collected: details about the driver, police reports, forensic autopsy notes.
+An intricate information tree branched out from that single devastating event.
 If only I had more information.

-Art seperated some of them.
+Art began sorting through the papers, her fingers moving with a purpose.
+"I see a faint luminance in these documents," she explained, her intuition cutting through the chaos without needing any justification.
+I nodded, recognizing her unique perception.

-"I saw a sort of very faint luminance in them," she explained.
-Pure intuition was her strength.
-She didn't require any justification.
-I nodded.
-She was truly onto something.
-I knew some information were more important than the others.
-But I had to keep them all in case I missed something.
-If only I had access to a computer and internet.
+She was onto something—I could feel it.
+While I knew some pieces of information held more weight than others, I couldn't risk discarding anything.
+If only I had access to a computer, to the internet.
 I knew I was far from uncovering the truth.
 Yet with Art on my side, I knew whoever was behind my parents' death stood no chance against us.

 "Did the Bible foretell our coming, the coming of the Knights of Kindness?" she asked, her eyes emitting a blend of playfulness and genuine curiosity.
 I wasn't entirely sure if it was a rhetorical question.